FUNctional Switching

 Answering common queries and concerns.

-This work builds on the successful strategies developed by Linda Burkhart, Judy King, Tony Jones, Ian Bean and Michelle Lange.
+This work builds on successful strategies developed by Linda Burkhart, Judy King, Tony Jones, Ian Bean and Michelle Lange.